 And I’m totally still making it for Valentine’s Day.
 My husband is still super excited about having his 10th lava cake for the month.

-Whether you are celebrating Valentine’s Day or not, make this!
+Whether you are celebrating Valentine’s Day or not, make some molten chocolate lava cake with ice cream!
 You’ll love it!

 Trust me, I wasn’t a Valentine’s Day kinda person for a long time.
 It can be a pretty depressing holiday.
 But seriously, what better way to chase away all that than a decadent lava cake. 😉